 What Can Be Made With It?

 Fish leather can be used to make a wide variety of items such as jewellery, accessories including phone or iPad cases, belts, wallets and bags as well as artwork and even for binding books.
 Fish leather is suitable for home crafts as well as professional use.
-All of the fish leather finished products that can be found in our shop have been hand-made by us and they show a good example of what can be done with this remarkable material.
+If you like to see more products made with fish leather, take a look here, they show a good example of what can be done with this remarkable material.
 You can find the material as a whole leather in our shop (you can select the finish of the leather first and navigate through the different colours and species).

 The different types of fish leather we sell can suit a variety of different purposes.
 Salmon, which is relatively thin is ideal for glueing onto items such as cuffs.
 As opposed to sea bass which is better when used on its own seeing that it is very strong and thick.
 An advantage of fish leather over traditional fabrics is that it does not ravel, meaning that edges do not require stitching after being cut.
 A great tool for cutting the leather is a rotary cutter, but the thinner leathers such as salmon can also be cut by scissors or a precision knife or a stanley knife.
 I recommend a strong glue such as E6000 for a seamless finish but if you